sassoftware/viya4-iac-azure/docs/user/AzureHelpTopics.md

 If you don't have an Azure account with **Owner** role please check with your Azure account administrator.
 You can find more details on Azure documentation on how to `create/retrieve/manage/reset` [Azure Service Principal with AzureCLI](https://docs.microsoft.com/en-us/cli/azure/create-an-azure-service-principal-azure-cli?view=azure-cli-latest).

-To learn more about how Azure Role based access control works refer to the docs:
+To learn more about how Azure Role Based Access Control works refer to the docs:

 * [Role definitions](https://docs.microsoft.com/en-us/azure/role-based-access-control/role-definitions-list)
 * [List roles](https://docs.microsoft.com/en-us/azure/role-based-access-control/role-assignments-list-cli#list-role-assignments-for-a-user)